adellantado/bot-template-framework/README.md

    `result.save` - (required) save data in json {latitude:.., longitude: ..} to variable;

    note: learn about variables

+<h3>Attachment Block</h3>

+   Request image, video, audio or file from the user

+        {
+            "name": "Attachment Test",
+            "type": "attachment",
+            "mode": "image",
+            "content": "Please, make a photo to verify your identity", "result": {
+                "save": "{{photo}}"
+            }
+        }

+   `mode` - (optional) could be image, video, file, audio, if mode not provided - file by default;

 <h3>Carousel and List Blocks</h3>